darryncampbell/DataWedge-Workflow-Sample/README.md

 ### How to configure OCR (License Plates, VIN, TIN, Meters)

-All OCR will follow some common configuration along with some special considerations depending on what is being recognised.
+All OCR will follow some common configuration along with some special considerations depending on what is being recognized.

 To configure OCR, configure your DataWedge profile as follows: